Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ3: Evaluation

+The instruction tuning methodology also plays a confounding role in cross-model calibration comparison.
+Qwen2.5 and Mistral v0.3 employ different RLHF intensities and preference optimization strategies during their alignment phases, and recent literature suggests that aggressive RLHF can degrade calibration by training models to express uniformly high confidence regardless of actual correctness, an effect sometimes referred to as the ``alignment tax'' \cite{zhu2023calibrationandalignment}.
+DeepSeek-R1, by contrast, uses reinforcement-learning-based reasoning rather than standard RLHF, which yields qualitatively different calibration behavior: its reasoning traces provide a structured self-assessment that improves calibration without the flattening effect of preference-based alignment.
+GPT-4o's content filtering and safety tuning may further affect expressed confidence, as moderation layers can suppress or modify probability distributions for sensitive content.
+Overall, the style of instruction tuning (whether SFT, RLHF, or RL-based reasoning) constitutes a significant confounding factor that should be controlled for when interpreting cross-model calibration differences.

 {\bf Analyses.} In this section, we will discuss the suitability of methods and metrics for LLMs based on our experimental evaluation.
 In general, we notice that calibration methods can make models provide a more accurate probability of their predictions, hence making them more reliable, as noted in Table~\ref{tab:calibration_results}.
+For NQ dataset, we report the results of the experiment in Table~\ref{tab:calibration_results_nq}.
 We bold the best results per dataset and model and underline those that are statistically significant compared to all other results after multiple experimental runs.